iifl-logo

 (b) Industry structure and developments

-(c) Industry Outlook
+c) Industry Outlook

-(d) Risks and Concerns
+(c) Risks and Concerns

-(e) Opportunities and Threats
+(d) Opportunities and Threats

-(f) Operational, Segment wise and Financial Performance of Business
+(e) Operational, Segment wise and Financial Performance of Business

 The Company could not get any new infrastructure project during the year and there was no operations in the company hence segment wise performance comparison is not possible.
 The Management is trying its best for procuring and developing this segment.

-(g) Internal control systems
+(f) Internal control systems

 The Company has in place a well-established internal control procedure covering various areas such as procurement of raw materials for projects infrastructure planning, quality control, maintenance planning, marketing, cost management and debt servicing.
-Necessary checks and balances have
+Necessary checks and balances have been instituted for timely correction.
+But since the company is not in operation these procedures have not been followed during the year.

-(h) Development in Human Resources / Industrial Relations
+(g) Development in Human Resources / Industrial Relations

-(i) Details of Significant Changes in Key Financial Ratios and Return on Networth
+(h) Details of Significant Changes in Key Financial Ratios and Return on Networth

 Change in the Nature of Business